3 Employee Reward and Recognition Trends for 2023

-Gig Economy Growth Predictions, 2023: How High Inflation, Higher Interest Rates Affect Gig Work & Direct Selling
+Gig Economy Growth Outlook, 2023: How High Inflation, Higher Interest Rates Affect Gig Work

 We can make several educated guesses based on the trends we’ve seen play out last year and this year.
-Join us for gig economy growth predictions for 2023 – a year, no doubt, of change and uncertainty.
+Join us for gig economy growth predictions for the rest of 2023 – a year, so far, of change and uncertainty.

-Gig Economy Growth – Top Trends for Next Year
+Gig Economy Growth – Top Trends for This Year

-If you’re worried about the growth of the gig economy, it’s important to remember that gig work is still forecast to grow to 50% of the economy by 2027.
-Still, it’s important to consider how economic shifts might affect gig workers, as we do below.
+If you’re worried about gig economy growth, it’s important to remember that gig work is still forecast to grow to 50% of the economy by 2027.
+Still, it’s important to consider how economic shifts might affect gig workers through performance management technology, as we do below.

 1. Technology’s Role Will Become Even More Critical